Maariv: Time

 Generally, the time when Maariv can first be recited is when the time for reciting Mincha ends.
 But there are varying opinions on this.
 Maariv should not begin before 1¼ proportional hours before sunset.
 Others delay Maariv until after sunset or after dusk.
 If Maariv is recited prior to dusk, individuals repeat the Shema later in the evening.

 Back-to-back Mincha and Maariv

 In many congregations, the afternoon and evening prayers are recited back-to-back, to save people having to attend synagogue twice.
+(Note: In strict law, one should recite Mincha between sunset and nightfall only if one recites Arvit after nightfall.
+Conversely one should recite Arvit between sunset and nightfall only if one recites Mincha before sunset.
+In other words, one should not combine both prayers in the period between sunset and nightfall.
+The prevailing practice is to convene for Mincha shortly before sunset, so that Arvit may be prayed after sunset.
+On yet another view, the disputed period is not that between sunset and nightfall but between Plag Hamincha and sunset, that is, last one and one-quarter seasonal hours before sunset.)
 The Vilna Gaon discouraged this practice, and followers of his set of customs commonly wait until after nightfall to recite Ma'ariv, since the name derives from the word "nightfall".
+(Note: One reason for this is that, while the prevailing practice may satisfy the law concerning the timing of Arvit in the sense of the evening Amidah, it means that the evening Shema is recited too early and must be repeated after nightfall, see Berakhot 2a for a discussion of the time for the evening Shema.)

 On Shabbat

 On the eve of Shabbat, some have the custom to recite the Maariv prayer earlier than usually, generally during Pelag Hamincha (1¼ hours before sunset).
 This is in order to fulfill the precept of adding from the weekday to the holiness of Shabbat.
 However, this is too early for the recitation of Shema, so Shema should be repeated later under these circumstances.